slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Control what you can: what you’re primed by, who you are around, the ideas and problems you focus on.
 Ignore the rest.

 Consuming information gives the control freak an illusion of control.
-He doesn't want to acknowledge that the universe doesn't make sense and he doesn't trust himself to handle disorder in a situation that will get out of his league or skillset.
+He doesn’t want to acknowledge that the universe doesn’t make sense and he doesn’t trust himself to handle disorder in a situation that will get out of his league or skillset.

 > *"If things seem under control, you’re just not going fast enough."
 -- Mario Andretti (F1 pilot)*